rwhitworth/one-hour-projects/20150803-C and .Net DLL Interop/README.md

 This project includes:
 * DLL written in C (using <a href="https://github.com/nothings/stb">STB</a> library as the basis).
-* Win32 console application that calls the DLL
+* .Net C# console application that calls the DLL

 The DLL exposes the following functions:
 * void DisplayHelloFromDLL()